Love animals? Want to make a positive impact on the planet? Come join Woodland Park Zoo as a Security Officer.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly exposed to outdoor weather conditions.
+The position requires an ability to walk or transit across the 92-acre facility in variable weather conditions and enter non-public behind the scenes staff areas.
 The employee is occasionally exposed to work near moving mechanical parts; wet/humid conditions, work in high, precarious places; fumes or airborne particles; toxic or caustic chemicals; risk of electrical shock and vibration and proximity to potentially dangerous animals, although in a controlled situation.
 This position may come into contact with potentially abusive/threatening people in enforcement of regulations.
 The noise level in the work environment is usually moderate.

 Want to know more?
 Read the full job description here!